 If the universe throws a curveball or lemon at you, react with reason.
 Don’t become extremely angry or start blaming your realtor for unforeseen circumstances.
 Determine the cause and reason.
 Then, resolve it promptly.
 If the situation isn’t solvable, diminish negative blemishes by emphasizing the positives.
 Lastly, if tears fall down your cheeks because you miss living in the home, embrace the emotion.

 To embrace unforeseen circumstances, sellers must channel flexibility.
 Let go of expectations and focus on making the home presentable.
 The home will sell.
-It could be quickly or slowly depending on the home, the interested buyer, the neighborhood’s appeal, and timing.
+It could be quick or slow depending on the home, the interested buyer, the neighborhood’s appeal, and timing.
 In turn, flexibility allows patience and serenity to shine through while lowering stress levels.

 Exercise, meditation, deep breathing, and a healthy diet will soothe mind, body, and soul.
-Additionally, get adequate amounts of sleep, drop smoking/drinking habits, and socialize with friends and family.
+Additionally, get adequate amounts of sleep, drop smoking and/or drinking habits, and socialize with friends and family.
 In the same vein, it will maintain a healthy lifestyle.

 Furthermore, ensure family and friends are trustworthy.
-Some friends and family could add to the stress instead of alleviating it, and too much stress is not good when selling a home.
+Some of them could add to the stress instead of alleviating it, and too much stress is not good when selling a home.

 Some sellers refuse to move their personal items out of the house before placing the home for sale.
-Move family photos, centerpieces, artwork, trinkets, mementos, and toothbrushes to your new household.
+Move family photos, centerpieces, artworks, trinkets, mementos, and toothbrushes to your new household.
 For sellers living in the residence, hide those items.
 Remove or hide toothbrushes, hair care, body care, foot care, and hygiene products too.
-Change room conversions back to its original purpose (i.e., returning a home office back into a bedroom).
+Convert rooms back to their original purpose (i.e., returning a home office back into a bedroom).
 When the home is on the market, the home becomes an item for buyers to purchase.
 Treat it like a product for sale.

 The presentation is everything.
-Sellers know that curb appeal, mopping, sweeping, dusting, vacuuming, and emptying trash will please buyers.
+Sellers know that curb appeal, mopping, sweeping, dusting, vacuuming and emptying trash will please buyers.
 The trouble is sellers do this once.
-Dust settles in unlikely places while grass continues to grow.
+Dust settles in unlikely places, while grass continues to grow.
 Make a habit of visiting the home once a week to ensure everything is immaculate.
-For sellers living in the home, clean the home often because a buyer could come anytime.
+For sellers still residing in the house, clean it often because a buyer could come anytime.

 Stress comes naturally in home selling.
 It’s hard to predict how things will turn out, and it’s easy to jump to conclusions.
 With a realtor or agent by your side, you are not alone in this.
 Lean on him or her for assurance, and do independent research.
 In addition, home selling is easier when homeowners embrace these tips on managing stress.
 This dilemma is not going to last forever, so don’t let it consume you now.